ecocitycore/hubot/README.md

 # Ecovotu Best Practices Bot

+Ecocity.com and Voturadio.com are using this customized version of Hubot and maintaining this free codebase to all users of the two systems.
+This is the core codebase from hubot.
+We reccomend that some coders who wish to sell plugins or keep private profiles create a bitbucket.org account and maintain a versioned codebase there for free, or use your own git, svn, .. server.

 Hubot is a chat bot, modeled after GitHub's Campfire bot, hubot.
 He's pretty cool.
 He's [extendable with scripts](http://hubot.github.com/docs/#scripts) and can work on [many different chat services](https://hubot.github.com/docs/adapters/).